-- a) Carbon and carbon-manganese steels:

-- · fully annealed
+- fully annealed

 - normalised

 - normalised and tempered

 - quenched and tempered.

 - b) Alloy steels:

 - normalised

-- · normalised and tempered
+- normalised and tempered

-- · quenched and tempered.
+- quenched and tempered.

 For all types of steel the tempering temperature is to be not less than 550°C.

 All castings are to be made from killed steel.